jraslab/jraslab.github.io/_posts/2021-07-21-emma-rosalind-celebration.md

 ---
-title: "Celebration for Emma and Rosalind"
+title: "Celebration for Emma and Rosalind!"
 categories:
 #  - Post Formats
 tags: